 If you find your prayer time disrupted by popular music (in style or lyrics), you might try introducing more chant into your play list.
 If I might make a suggestion, Kitty Cleveland’s Sublime Chant album would be a great place to start.
 Her voice is exceptional and the particular approach of this album reveals a haunting beauty that draws the heart to prayer.

 I pray that your adventure into sublime chant results in an experience of sublime prayer.

 “Whatever you ask for in my name I will do, so that the Father may be glorified in the Son.

 If you ask for anything in my name, I will do it.”

 St. Francis parishioners have had a faithful group of prayer warriors for a number of years.
-These men and women receive parishioners’ prayer requests via call tree.
-All on the prayer chain remember the prayer intention daily for 2 weeks.
+These men and women receive parishioners’ prayer requests via email.
+All on the prayer chain remember the prayer intention daily for two weeks.